-The Kangaroo Rat would be described by most people as being cute.
+Most people would describe a kangaroo rat as being cute.
 They have a plump, dumpy little body with large hind legs, large, dorsally placed eyes, and small rounded ears.
-Kangaroo Rats are pale in color with light pastel shades of tan, cream and off-white.
+Kangaroo rats are pale in color with light pastel shades of tan, cream and off-white.
 There is usually a white band of fur that crosses the hips from the base of the tail.

 Weight: 1-6 oz.

 Gestation Period: 32 days

 Typical diet: seeds, grasses